electron/electron/docs/api/utility-process.md

 * `event` Event
 * `code` number

-Emitted when the child process has a normal termination.
-For other abnormal exit cases listen to the [`child-process-gone` event of `app`](app.md#event-child-process-gone).
+Emitted after the child process ends. `code` contains the exit code for the process obtained from waitpid on posix, or GetExitCodeProcess on windows.

 #### Event: 'message'